Those tiny, immobile pests that appear like small bumps on your plants are likely scale insects.

 8. Azadirachtin

 Azadirachtin is one of the best insecticides for scale insects on plants.
-It is widely used as an organic pesticide to naturally control many other soft-bodied insects.
+It is widely used as an organic pesticide to naturally control a range of other soft-bodied insects.

-It works to disrupt the normal life cycle of the insects.
+It disrupts the insects’ normal life cycle.
 The pests will eventually die.

-Additionally, if you use the product as directed by the manufacturer, it won’t harm most beneficial insects, pets, or humans.
+Additionally, if you use the product as directed by the manufacturer, it will not harm most beneficial insects, pets, or humans.

 9. Essentria IC-3

-This plant-scale treatment can be used for spraying or misting according to the manufacturer’s instructions.
+This plant-scale treatment can be used for spraying or misting, as directed by the manufacturer.
 It can also be used to drench surfaces and paths to eliminate or prevent pest infestations.

 10. Diatomaceous Earth (DE)